juananthony/udacity-dend-capstone-project/README.md

 * [Data dictionary](#data-dict)
 ***

-This project is based on [this notebook](./Capstone&#32;Project.ipynb) that gets output data from [metro-big-data-unir](https://github.com/juananthony/metro-big-data-unir) project and create a database to analysis.
-This data is based on all mentions on Twitter to offcial account of Metro de Madrid service.
+This project is based on [this notebook](./Capstone&#32;Project.ipynb) that gets output data from [metro-big-data-unir](https://github.com/juananthony/metro-big-data-unir) project and create a model for a data lake.
+The used data is based on all mentions on Twitter to offcial account of Metro de Madrid service.

 [*Metro de Madrid*](https://www.metromadrid.es/) is the name of the tube/subway service that operates in Madrid, Spain.
 This service has 302 stations on 13 lines plus a light rail system called *Metro Ligero*.
 This service was used in 2019 more than 677 million times.